awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

 }
 ```

-## Specifying Policy Elements: Resources, Actions, Effects, and Principals<a name="access-control-specify-cf-actions"></a>
+## Specifying policy elements: resources, actions, effects, and principals<a name="access-control-specify-cf-actions"></a>

-CloudFront includes API actions \(see [Amazon CloudFront API Reference](https://docs.aws.amazon.com/cloudfront/latest/APIReference/)\) that you can use on each CloudFront resource \(see [ARNs for CloudFront Resources](#access-control-resources)\)\.
+CloudFront includes API actions \(see [Amazon CloudFront API Reference](https://docs.aws.amazon.com/cloudfront/latest/APIReference/)\) that you can use on each CloudFront resource \(see [ARNs for CloudFront resources](#access-control-resources)\)\.
 You can grant a user or a federated user permission to perform any or all of these actions\.

 The following are the basic policy elements:
 + **Resource** – You use an Amazon Resource Name \(ARN\) to identify the resource that the policy applies to\.
-For more information, see [ARNs for CloudFront Resources](#access-control-resources)\.
+For more information, see [ARNs for CloudFront resources](#access-control-resources)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
 For example, depending on the specified `Effect`, the `cloudfront:CreateDistribution` permission allows or denies the user permissions to perform the CloudFront `CreateDistribution` action\.
 + **Effect** – You specify the effect, either allow or deny, when a user tries to perform the action on the specified resource\.
 If you don't explicitly grant access to an action, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.

   CloudFront does not support resource\-based policies, but it does support resource\-level policies\.
-For more information about the types of permissions policies that CloudFront supports, see [Managing Access to Resources](#access-control-manage-access-intro)\.
+For more information about the types of permissions policies that CloudFront supports, see [Managing access to resources](#access-control-manage-access-intro)\.

 For more information about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a showing all of the CloudFront API operations and the resources that they apply to, see [CloudFront API Permissions: Actions, Resources, and Conditions Reference](cf-api-permissions-ref.md)\.
+For a showing all of the CloudFront API operations and the resources that they apply to, see [CloudFront API permissions: actions, resources, and conditions reference](cf-api-permissions-ref.md)\.

-## Specifying Conditions in a Policy<a name="specifying-conditions"></a>
+## Specifying conditions in a policy<a name="specifying-conditions"></a>

 When you grant permissions, you can use the IAM policy language to specify when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
 For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.